-Unfortunately, Ida is not an isolated case.
-Example after example could be given of fragments of bone and pig’s teeth that have been imagined into ape-men and marketed to the public.
-Bones of humans have been wrongly categorized with the bones of apes to create non-existent ape-men species.
+Unfortunately, the rush to declare a fossil a missing link happens with regularity.
+More examples could be given of mere fragments of bone and even pigs’ teeth that have been imagined into ape-men, sold to the public, and photographed for use in textbooks.
+Bones of 100 percent humans have been wrongly thrown together with the bones of 100 percent apes to create fanciful ape-men species.
 Diseased human skeletons have been distorted to look more ape-like and put on display.
-Even the wide range of potential anatomical variations among humans has been misinterpreted, not only among dead human specimens but among living humans as well.